TezosTaqueria/policies/acceptable-use-policy.md

 ### 8. Service Provider Protection
-You must not engage in activity that significantly harms, or may reasonably be expected to harm, Pinnacle Labs, its contractors, agents, affiliates, customers or the community at large.
+You must not engage in activity that significantly harms, or may reasonably be expected to harm, Trilitech, its contractors, agents, affiliates, customers or the community at large.

 _Last modified: June 15, 2023_